-Major Products: Flexo and rotogravure inks for wide web paper and film, flexible packaging, narrow web tag and label, envelope and folding carton segments.
+Major Products: Flexo and rotogravure inks for wide web paper and film, flexible packaging, narrow web (water and UV) tag and label, envelope and folding carton segments.

-Key Personnel: Jim Newkirk, president; Russell Greenhouse, vice president; Jim Hsu, CFO; Jim Chestnut, national technical applications specialist; Jay Bosco, technical director for solvent products; Craig Roberts, technical director for water products; Adrian Barajas, production manager; Tony Magana, assistant operations manager; Terrill Newkirk, national materials manager; Scott Carey, narrow web market manager; Rick Pastor, national envelope market manager; Whittney Kimball, office manager.
+Key Personnel: Jim Newkirk, president; Russell Greenhouse, vice president; Jim Hsu, CFO; Jay Bosco, technical director for solvent products; Craig Roberts, technical director for water products; Terrill Newkirk, co-plant manager and national materials manager; Tony Magana, co-plant manager; Scott Carey, narrow web market manager; Rick Pastor, national envelope market manager; Whittney Kimball, office manager; Dave Krakosky, technical sales.

 Operating Facilities: Moorpark, CA; South Plainfield, NJ.